garrardkitchen/mcp-example/README.md

 }
 ```

-We're adding it to the .vscode folder as we don't want to share this with more globally.
+You add the server config to the .vscode folder so that it is not shared with other projects.

-Now build it:
+I then built it to make sure everything was working:

 ```bash
 dotnet build
 ```

-Then either (a) go to your mcp.json file and restart the server or (b) click the restart button in the bottom in the Agent view
+I then either returned to the mcp.json file and clicked the start button to start the MCP Server.
+You can also do this in the Agent view:s

 ![](2025-04-18-14-50-06.png)

 The MCP server is now running.

-In the agent view, enter
+Returning to the agent view, I entered the following request:

 ![](2025-04-18-14-47-25.png)

-I then entered:
+Reacting to what the agent was telling me, I entered:

 ```sh
 run #ReverseEcho Garrard